West End (Washington, D.C.): Recent developments

-The West End is currently a hotbed of development, with hundreds of new luxury condominiums either under construction or in the planning phase.
+The West End has been a hotbed of development, with hundreds of new luxury condominiums either under construction or in the planning phase.

 In 2007, controversy began over the last remaining "underdeveloped" parcel of land, known as Square 37.
 Bordered by 23rd Street, 24th Street, L Street, and an alleyway, this anomaly, composed of low-rise buildings from the 1800s to the 1960s, stands out amid a sea of new luxury highrises.
 Square 37 was home to the Tiverton, the last remaining rent-controlled apartment building in the West End.
 The Tiverton tenants gained local media attention for successfully battling two upzoning attempts by developers in an effort to maintain the square as-is.
 Trader Joe's grocery store opened in the neighborhood in September 2006, next to the former Columbia Hospital for Women, now a luxury condominium.

 The D.C.
 Council passed controversial emergency legislation in 2007 to sell the West End public library branch, the D.C.
 Special Operations Police Station (both on Square 37), and a firehouse (on neighboring Square 50) to the developer Eastbanc.
 A new West End Neighborhood Library opened in 2017.

 Education

-District of Columbia Public Schools operates Francis-Stevens Educational Center at 2425 N Street.
+District of Columbia Public Schools operates John Francis Education Campus at 2425 N Street.